50 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 Shop around for rehab

 “If you’re being released for rehab, shop around for a place that has experience with your condition.
 We found that rehab facilities that handle more than two dozen hip fractures a year were more than twice as likely to successfully discharge seniors within a month as less experienced facilities were.” —Pedro Gozalo, a public health researcher at Brown University in Providence, Rhode Island.
-Here are 14 more secrets physical therapists aren’t telling you.

 “Superbugs live everywhere, and they can travel.
 Even if your doctor washed his hands, that sparkling white coat brushing against your bed can easily transfer a dangerous germ from someone else’s room.
 Ask for bleach and alcohol wipes to clean bed rails, remotes, doorknobs, phones, call buttons, and toilet flush levers.
 Wash your hands before you eat.” —Karen Curtiss, author of Safe & Sound in the Hospital: Must-Have Checklists and Tools for Your Loved One’s Care.
 Here are 14 more tips to avoid getting sick.